woctezuma/DiscordScraper/README.md

 ## Features

 - Specify which guild (server) and which channel to scrape from in a `JSON` config file.
-- Scrape nickname, handle, bio, picture for every user, then save the results to a `TXT` file.
+- Scrape nickname, handle, bio, picture for every member, then save the results to a `TXT` file.

 ## Installation